hank-ai/darknet/README.md

 [![Darknet build tutorial for Linux](doc/linux_build_thumbnail.jpg)](https://www.youtube.com/watch?v=WTT1s8JjLFk)

 * Optional:  If you have a modern NVIDIA GPU, you can install either CUDA or CUDA+cuDNN at this point.
 If installed, Darknet will use your GPU to speed up image (and video) processing.
+Either CUDA or CUDA+cuDNN is required if you plan to train your own custom network.
 	* Visit <https://developer.nvidia.com/cuda-downloads> to download and install CUDA.
 	* Visit <https://developer.nvidia.com/rdp/cudnn-download> or <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#cudnn-package-manager-installation-overview> to download and install cuDNN.
 	* Once you install CUDA make sure you can run `nvcc` and `nvidia-smi`.
 You may have to [modify your `PATH` variable](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#mandatory-actions).